Right of reply: United States

+The FCC's personal attack rule and the "political editorial" rule remained in practice until 2000.
+The "personal attack" rule applied whenever a person, or small group, was subject to a personal attack during a broadcast.
+Stations had to notify such persons, or groups, within a week of the attack, send them transcripts of what was said and offer the opportunity to respond on-the-air.
+The "political editorial" rule required that when a station broadcast editorials opposing candidates for public office, the candidate be notified and allowed a reasonable opportunity to respond.

+The U.S. Court of Appeals for the D.C.
+Circuit ordered the FCC to justify these corollary rules in light of the decision to repeal the fairness doctrine.
+The FCC did not provide prompt justification, so both corollary rules were repealed in October 2000.

 As an editorial policy

 BBC

 A right of reply can also be part of the editorial policy of a news publication or an academic journal.
 The BBC's Editorial Guidelines state:

 When our output makes allegations of wrongdoing, iniquity or incompetence or lays out a strong and damaging critique of an individual or institution the presumption is that those criticised should be given a "right of reply", that is, given a fair opportunity to respond to the allegations.

 Australasian Journal of Philosophy

 The Australasian Journal of Philosophy's editorial policy says:

 [A]uthors of the materials being commented on [in Discussion Notes] may be given a right of reply (subject to the usual refereeing), on the understanding that timely publication of the Note will take priority over the desirability of including both Note and Reply in the same issue of the Journal.

 United States

 In the U.S., there is a journalistic standard of including denials, exemplified by the ethical code of the Society of Professional Journalists: "Diligently seek subjects of news coverage to allow them to respond to criticism or allegations of wrongdoing."